ADumbDoor/Swim-Mill-Revamped/README.md

 The `fish` exists on the bottom row of the swim mill and only moves left and right.
 It constantly tries to find a pellet, and when it sees one that it believes it can reach, it will try to sit under that pellet until the pellet reaches the fish.
 If the fish eats a pellet, that pellet is removed from the swim mill.
 If the fish eats a pellet, please print the pellet's pid to stderr along with an appropriate message.
 If the fish does not see any pellets, it will sit idly in the center of the bottom row, waiting for pellets.

-The `pellet` spawns at a random X and Y location in the swim mill.
+The `pellet` spawns at a random X and Y location in the swim mill (Although never on the same row as the fish).
 Every tick, it goes down one unit.
 If it reaches the bottom of the swim mill, it is removed from the swim mill.
 Print an appropriate message to stderr with the pellet's pid.
 You may choose to respawn the pellet after an arbitrary amount of time has passed from it being eaten or reaching the bottom of the swim mill.

  * HINT: If you have only one .c file, and not at least three, you will need to change your paradigm by the end.

-In addition, you will create a working Makefile, both for my convenience and your own.
-Ideally you should only type your cc/gcc commands ONCE for this entire project.
+In addition, you will create a working makefile, both for my convenience and your own.
+Ideally you should only type your cc/gcc commands ONCE for this entire project, and only inside of your makefile.
 After that, you should only need to type "make" into your console to compile all three executables.

 Your different executables (processes) when run will all communicate important information about their states to each other.
-Our means of communcation will be through a segment of shared memory.
+Our means of communication will be through a segment of shared memory.
 Bear in mind that if you do this assignment properly, you will only run ONE of these executables from the terminal, and it will launch all of your other processes.

 In order to have all of your processes run concurrently, you will need to be able to both [launch](https://man7.org/linux/man-pages/man3/exec.3.html) and [kill](https://www.man7.org/linux/man-pages/man1/kill.1.html) all of them.
 To do this, you will need to set up a few things:
  - I should be able to terminate your program at any time *_gracefully_* by sending an [interrupt](https://man7.org/linux/man-pages/man3/siginterrupt.3.html) to your program.
 (Command/Ctrl + C on most computers, this will appear as a ^C in a terminal).
+I do recommend leaving this step for last, however, as until your program is able to handle interrupts cleanly, interrupting in this way may lead to unintended and possibly unpleasant results (Namely, unclean memory, or processes still running in the background).
  - Your program should end on its own after 30 seconds.
 The methods for doing this range from silly to elegant, but as long as it ends after approximately 30 seconds without leaving any processes still running, or shared memory segments hanging around, this requirement will be fulfilled.

 Just printing text descriptions of what's happening is boring.
 For full credit, print an actual swim mill to the screen.
 While it is not necessary to implement it *exactly* like this, it should resemble this sort of visual design: